Slamdunk91/loadingscreen/README.md

 - Modify cursor size :

 In style.css go to lines 100 & 101 and choose the pixels size you want.

-- Modify default volume :

-In file script.js go to line 35 and choose the player volume you want by changing ‘videoVolume’ value from 0.0 to 1.0

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.